signalogic/SigSRF_SDK/README.md

 <a name="mediaMin_and_mediaTest_Demos"></a>
 ## mediaMin and mediaTest Demos

-The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest demo page</a> gives example command lines for streaming media, buffering, transcoding, and speech recognition.
+The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest demo page</a> gives example command lines for streaming media, transcoding, speech recognition, waveform file and USB audio processing, and more.
 Here is a brief list of things you can do with mediaMin and mediaTest demo command lines:

   * transcoding between pcaps, for example EVS to AMR-WB, AMR-NB to G711, etc
-  * "AMR Player", i.e. play an AMR pcap (either AMR-WB or AMR-NB)
+  * "AMR Player", play an AMR pcap (either AMR-WB or AMR-NB)
   * "EVS Player", play an EVS pcap
   * transcode multistream pcaps and merge all streams together into one output audio (for example a "unified conversation" if the streams are speech)
   * Kaldi speech recognition on pcaps or audio files (ASR, 200k word vocabulary)